Key takeaways:

 One of the main concerns when starting a limited liability company (LLC) is how much it costs to start one.

 To give you a quick answer, the initial filing fee for an LLC typically ranges from $35 to $500 nationwide for the basic filing fee.
-But that’s just the beginning.
+But that filing fee is only the starting point.
+Depending on where you form your business, you may also need to pay annual report fees, franchise taxes, registered agent fees, publication costs, and business license expenses.

 How much is it to start an LLC?

-The cost to form and maintain an LLC involves both one-time and ongoing expenses.
-The total price includes an initial one-time filing fee for the formation documents and recurring payments to keep your business in good standing.
-Other considerations include several additional costs and fees.
+The cost to form and maintain an LLC includes both one-time startup costs and ongoing expenses.
+Most LLC owners pay an initial filing fee to submit their formation documents, then continue paying recurring fees to keep the business in good standing.
+Depending on the state, those ongoing costs may include annual reports, franchise taxes, or other compliance filings.

 One-time startup costs